-- 4.1 The Capital Investment Strategy has been considered by the Senior Management Team and the Portfolio Holder for Finance, Governance and Resources. - 4.2 The Business and Transformation Scrutiny Panel considered the report on 26 August.
+- 4.1 The draft Capital Investment Strategy has been considered by the Senior Management Team and the Portfolio Holder for Finance, Governance and Resources. - 4.2 The Business and Transformation Scrutiny Panel will consider the report on 26 August and recommendations made to full Council on 14 September 2021.